ELITEv5/SunPLS/README.md

 This creates **arbitrage pressure that converges market price toward R**.
 R itself is a derived system state, not a guaranteed bound — it moves as the controller responds to sustained deviation.

+### Vault Owner Protection

+- Only vaults at or below **130% CR** can be targeted
+- Vaults above 130% CR are completely immune to redemption
+- A 0.5% fee stays with the vault owner as compensation for involuntary exit
+- A 5-minute liquidation gap after redemption gives vault owners time to respond
+- Incentivizes vault owners to maintain CR well above 130%

 ---

 # Liquidation System